Hospitality Management (HOSM)

 Quarter Prerequisite: No prerequisites

 Hotel Operations Tactics and Strategies (HOTS) is a business management simulation to operate a large hotel where students develop technical and decision-making skills to increase market share, maximize revenues and increase profitability.
 A hotel's financial results depend on its ability to construct, promote and deliver a competitive price/value proposition to the marketplace.
 Student teams compete in a virtual environment that leads to critical thinking outcomes in the areas of operations, communications, revenue management, strategic planning, teamwork and career readiness.
-Course equivalent to MKTG 4500; credit may not be awarded for both.
+Course offered as HOSM 4500 and MKTG 4500; credit may not be awarded for both.

 HOSM 5100.
 Innovation in Hospitality.
 Units: 3